mrrostam/rcplant/README.md

     def __init__(self, speed_cm_per_second: int, dimension:ConveyorDimension)
 ```

-A class to define a new conveyor
+A class to define a new conveyor.

 ##### Input parameters: